CBSE Class 9 Atoms & Molecules Notes PDF

 Q5.
 What is the chemical formula of a compound?

-Ans: A chemical formula shows the types of atoms present and their exact ratio.
-For example, CO₂ means one carbon atom combined with two oxygen atoms.
+Ans.
+A chemical formula shows the types of atoms present in a compound and their ratio.
+For example, COβ‚‚ represents one carbon atom combined with two oxygen atoms.